How to get pregnant when your cycles are not on a schedule

 If your cycles are irregular, conceiving can feel like guessing.
 It does not have to.
 There is a method built for this exact situation, and it works.

 I am Julianna Stein.
-I am a fertility awareness educator certified through The Well School of Body Literacy and accredited by the Association of Fertility Awareness Professionals.
+I am a fertility awareness educator, The Well certified through The Well School of Body Literacy and AFAP accredited by the Association of Fertility Awareness Professionals.
 I teach women and couples how to chart their fertility signs in real time, which means you stop guessing about ovulation and start watching it actually happen.
 For irregular cycles, this is not a nice-to-have.
 It is the most reliable way to identify your fertile window.
+If you want the wider picture of where this fits, the trying to conceive guide covers where to start depending on where you are.

 What counts as an irregular cycle